codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 **Extends Helper**

-WebDriverIO helper which wraps [webdriverio][1] library to manipulate browser using Selenium WebDriver or PhantomJS.
+WebDriver helper which wraps [webdriverio][1] library to manipulate browser using Selenium WebDriver or PhantomJS.

-WebDriverIO requires [Selenium Server and ChromeDriver/GeckoDriver to be installed][2].
+WebDriver requires [Selenium Server and ChromeDriver/GeckoDriver to be installed][2].

 ### Configuration